Xapuu/programingStuff/libTalk-1 (1).md

 ## So many options but what is the best decision

-So as we have already seen so far there multiple options when choosing code sharing strageies, (there some more which were not discussed) so far and each one is related to major from architecture point of view decision.
+So as we have already seen so far there multiple options when choosing code sharing strategies, (there some more which were not discussed) so far and each one is related to major from architecture point of view decision.

-If we are going for custom momorepo solution, we are granted the absolute freedom to do whatever we want, and satisfy all our requirements in custom way.
-The negative side effect is that we must implement everything from zero (building processes, testing processes and so), by doing so we are risking to create unmaintainable codebase, because we unintenotaly missed some best practice, which might lead to multiple rewrities of our code base which will lead to countless of lost development ours.
+If we are going for custom monorepo solution, we are granted the absolute freedom to do whatever we want, and satisfy all our requirements in custom way.
+The negative side effect is that we must implement everything from zero (building processes, testing processes and so on), by doing so we are risking to create unmaintainable codebase, because we unintentionally missed some key best practices, which might lead to multiple redos of our code base which will lead to countless of lost development ours.

-If we are going for the `Nx` strategy and follow their guidelines when building an nx project we are limiting the chances of creating an unmaintable code base, we reduce the configuration part (build, test etc).
+If we are going for the `Nx` strategy and follow their guidelines when building an nx project we are limiting the chances of creating an unmaintainable code base, we reduce the configuration part (build, test etc).

-If we go for the npm strategy, we risk that there might be some delays in the development process and we won't  be able to use all of the code reusage benefits of the previous approches , but this strategy allows looser coupling and easier to track code ownership plus much better version controls.
+If we go for the npm strategy, we risk that there might be some delays in the development process and we won't  be able to use all of the code reusage benefits of the previous approaches , but this strategy allows looser coupling and easier to track code ownership plus much better version controls.

-So my advice is if you are working in enviorment where the code quality and testing is the top priority instead the introduction of new functionalities, go for custom monorepo or try `Nx`, which is really great tool.
+So my advice is if you are working in environment where the code quality and testing is the top priority instead the introduction of new functionalities, go for custom monorepo or try `Nx`, which is really great tool.

 Otherwise the best solution is the creation of separate `npm` packages, as you can always fall back to working version, you can manage the scope of permissions per project and lastly but not least the code ownership is much easier to be tracked.